daniel-alpizar/mlr_body_fat/README.md

 - Diagnostic plots and model validation outputs
 - Project report in PDF format

-For questions or contributions, please contact [GitHub username] or submit an issue/pull request on this repository.
+For questions or contributions, please contact [@daniel-alpizar](https://github.com/daniel-alpizar) or submit an issue/pull request on this repository.